-I felt nauseous and off balance.
-I returned to the safety of the segment-free tarmac path, followed by my girlfriend, who is very supportive on these occasions, uttering words of reassurance.
-For the rest of the walk, and indeed for the following day, the image of that single hollow cell kept intruding into my thoughts with its attendant, though gradually diminishing, queasiness.
+I felt an unpleasant pang of queasiness.
+While this soon passed, for the rest of the walk, and indeed for the following day, the image of that single hollow cell kept intruding into my thoughts with its attendant, though gradually diminishing, queasiness.
 The cause of the reaction was that I suffer from trypophobia.

 Do YOU suffer from trypophobia?
 Take the test (WARNING: contains trypophobic images)

 A common phobia, but not a real one

 Although I only came across this word a few years ago (indeed, the word was only coined in 2005), I have suffered from it for many years.
 Trypophobia can be described as a fear of clusters of holes, although other images can trigger an attack.
 The word comes from the Greek trypo, which means to drill.
 The condition is also known as repetitive pattern phobia.

 Trypophobia is a common, and unpleasant torment.
 Reactions to trypophobic images can include nausea, disorientation and a tightening of the scalp, none of which are desirable to someone about to overtake a lorry carrying scaffolding poles, the head-on view of which can trigger a reaction in some people.